 photos: Manuel Moncayo

 What happens, when a pair of big nightlife makers of Berlin get together and create something new: Exactly, something bigger!
 And so goes the story of Sampson who has been running his crazy karaokee nicht Cherry-o-kie now for years and PANSY who has taken Berlin’s party scene by storm with her gay R’n'B party Sissy and her PANSY presents… extravaganzas.
 Those two crazy kids have teamed up to create YO!
 SISSY – Berlin’s first queer music festival which happened in July 2015.
 With a massive line-up of over 50 acts the festival took over the venues Schwuz, Neue Heimat and SO36 bringing together the diversity and creativity from all over the world onto the stages of Berlin.
-We are super excited about this new festival because it’s the first of its kind here in Berlin and it’s fresh and edgy and full of potential and we can’t wait for it to happen again next year.
-But for this to happen the makers PANSY and Scout need a little bit of help.
+We are super excited about this new festival because it’s the first of its kind here in Berlin and it’s fresh and edgy and full of potential and we can’t wait for the much hyped second edition with Mykki Blanko, Karin Park, Le1f and many other great acts happening from July 29 til 30, 2016.
+Get your tickets and info here!

 Robert Montgomery, All Palaces, photo: Kai von Rabenau,